This 22-year-old is trying to save us from ChatGPT before it changes writing forever

 The technology is both awesome — and terrifying.

-Edward is a senior at Princeton University, where he majors in computer science and minors in journalism.
-Before his recent foray into the limelight, Edward's biggest plans were graduating college and getting his wisdom teeth pulled.
+Tian is a senior at Princeton University, where he majors in computer science and minors in journalism.
+Before his recent foray into the limelight, Tian's biggest plans were graduating college and getting his wisdom teeth pulled.
 Now he's fielding calls from venture capital firms, education leaders, and global media outlets.

-Over the last couple years, Edward has been studying an AI system called GPT-3, a predecessor to ChatGPT that was less user-friendly and largely inaccessible to the general public because it was behind a paywall.
-As part of his studies this fall semester, Edward researched how to detect text written by the AI system while working at Princeton's Natural Language Processing Lab.
+Over the last couple years, Tian has been studying an AI system called GPT-3, a predecessor to ChatGPT that was less user-friendly and largely inaccessible to the general public because it was behind a paywall.
+As part of his studies this fall semester, Tian researched how to detect text written by the AI system while working at Princeton's Natural Language Processing Lab.

 Then, as the semester was coming to a close, OpenAI, the company behind GPT-3 and other AI tools, released ChatGPT to the public for free.
 For the millions of people around the world who have used it since, interacting with the technology has been like getting a peek into the future; a future that not too long ago would have seemed like science fiction.